Goa liberation movement: 18th century

 An early attempt to overthrow Portuguese rule was the Conspiracy of the Pintos in 1787.
-The conspirators unsuccessfully tried to replace Portuguese rule with rule by Tipu Sultan.
+The cause of the revolt was racial discrimination by the Portuguese in the church and the administration.
+The Goan subjects were not given equal rights as their Portuguese counterparts.
+The conspirators unsuccessfully tried to replace Portuguese rule with self-rule under Ignacio Pinto, the head of the family of the Pintos with the support of Tipu Sultan.

 Early 20th century

 The abolition of the Portuguese monarchy in 1910 raised hopes that the colonies would be granted self-determination; however, when Portuguese colonial policies remained unchanged, an organised and dedicated anti-colonial movement emerged.
 Luís de Menezes Bragança founded O Heraldo, the first Portuguese language newspaper in Goa, which was critical of Portuguese colonial rule.
 In 1917, the "Carta Organica" law was passed, overseeing all civil liberties in Goa.

 In reaction to growing dissent, the Portuguese government in Goa implemented policies which curtailed civil liberties, including censorship of the press.
 Strict censorship policies required any material containing printed words, including invitation cards, to be submitted to a censorship committee for screening.
 The Portuguese governor of Goa was empowered to suspend publication, close down printing presses and impose heavy fines on newspapers which refused to comply with these policies.
 Many Goans criticised the curtailing of press freedoms, stating that the only newspapers and periodicals the Portuguese permitted them to publish were pro-colonialist propaganda materials.

 Menezes Bragança organised a rally in Margao denouncing the law and, for some time, the Goans received the same rights as mainland Portuguese.
 However, the Portuguese Catholic Church strongly supported pro-colonial policies and attempted to influence Goan Christians to oppose the independence movement.
 The Portuguese Patriarch of the Catholic Church in Goa issued over 60 official letters to the priests of the archdiocese, instructing them to preach to their congregations that salvation lay with the Portuguese and in dissociating themselves from cultural-political relationship with the rest of India.